 Membership of the Committee on Admission and Retention include faculty representatives from each of the academic colleges who were selected by fellow faculty.
 Other members of the Committee are appointed to represent selected administrative offices.

 The period of suspension identified by policy should be utilized by the student as a time for serious consideration and self-evaluation of abilities, academic preparation, and goals.
-Committee members encourage students under academic suspension to develop and prepare a written plan outlining the manner in which he/she intends to repair his/her academic record and meet requirements to achieve academic success and educational goals.
+Committee members encourage students under academic suspension to develop and prepare a written plan outlining the manner in which the student intends to repair their academic record and meet requirements to achieve academic success and educational goals.

 It is important to understand that members of the Committee on Admission and Retention do not suspend a student.
 The University faculty, over an extended period of time, established policies regarding eligibility for enrollment.
 The academic achievement of all students is monitored at the end of every term.
-Students with fourteen or more grade points deficient of a 2.00 grade index are suspended.
 The Committee on Admission and Retention's responsibility and involvement in an individual's academic situation does not begin until a student submits a formal Application for Readmission.

-Students who want to discuss probation/suspension policies at UNI, or are seeking information about returning after suspension, may make an appointment with Brenda Buzynski, Office of Enrollment Management, Gilchrist 115 or call 319-273-3456.
+Students who want to discuss probation/suspension policies at UNI, or are seeking information about returning after suspension, may make an appointment with Nicole Lehman, Office of the Registrar, Gilchrist 115 or call 319-273-2296.